EnigmaXV/ChatNow/README.md

 # ChatNow

 **ChatNow** is a modern, full-stack real-time chat application that allows users to register, log in, and exchange messages (including images) with other users.
 It features live online status, profile management, and a beautiful, themeable UI.
-Built for learning and productivity, ChatNow demonstrates best practices in React, Node.js, and real-time web technologies.

 ## Frontend